Ralph Twitchell

 Ralph Spencer Twitchell (July 27, 1890 – January 30, 1978) was one of the founding members of the Sarasota School of Architecture.
-He is considered the father of the group of modernist architecture practitioners, that includes Paul Rudolph and Jack West, and other modernist architects who were active in the Sarasota area in the 1950s and 1960s like Ralph and William Zimmerman, Gene Leedy, Mark Hampton, Edward “Tim” Seibert, Victor Lundy, William Rupp, Bert Brosmith, Frank Folsom Smith, James Holiday, Joseph Farrell and Carl Abbott.
+He is considered the father of the group of modernist architecture practitioners, including Paul Rudolph, Jack West, and other modernist architects active in the Sarasota area in the 1950s and 1960s like Ralph and William Zimmerman, Gene Leedy, Mark Hampton, Edward “Tim” Seibert, Victor Lundy, William Rupp, Bert Brosmith, Frank Folsom Smith, James Holiday, Joseph Farrell, and Carl Abbott.
 He bridged the more traditional architecture of his early work in Florida during the 1920s with his modernist designs that began in the 1940s.

 Education and early career

 Twitchell was born to Albert John and Ella Callista (Downs) Twitchell in Mansfield, Ohio.
 After the untimely death of his father in 1906, his mother moved the family to Winter Park, Florida.
 Twitchell enrolled in Rollins College, but transferred to McGill University, Montreal, in 1910 to study architecture.
 In 1912, Twitchell transferred schools again, to Columbia University.
 After his 1917-19 World War I military service, Twitchell graduated from Columbia with a Bachelor of Arts degree in architecture in 1920 and a Masters in Architecture in 1921.